 5 STUNNING ISLANDS TO DISCOVER ON A TURKEY LUXURY YACHT CHARTER

-Bozcaada: Formerly called Tenedos, Bozcaada is an island of Turkey in the north-eastern part of the Aegean Sea.
-With an area of 39.9 km2 it is the third largest Turkish island after Gökçeada and Marmara.
+Formerly called Tenedos, Bozcaada is an island of Turkey in the northeastern part of the Aegean Sea.
+With an area of 39.9 km2, it is the third-largest Turkish island after Gökçeada and Marmara.
 The island is famous for centuries for its grapes, wines and red poppies.

-Tersane: Is a must-see picturesque treat with beautiful anchorages in the vicinity of Göcek.
+Is a must-see picturesque treat with beautiful anchorages in the vicinity of Göcek.
 It is separated from Domuz Island by a narrow channel to the west.
 The triangular island has a surface area of about 2.5 km2.
-There are three small bays and the bay at the north west corner is well protected.
+There are three small bays and the bay at the northwest corner is well protected.
 The northeast part of the bay has a very shallow harbour.
-There are ruins from the Lycian era and during the Ottoman Empire age the island was probably a ship building and repair harbour.
+There are ruins from the Lycian era and during the Ottoman Empire age, the island was probably a shipbuilding and repair harbour.
 Although the island is currently uninhabited there is a large famous restaurant with a quay for yachters.

-Gökçeada: Formely known as Imbros, Gokceada is the largest Aegean island of Turkey, famous with its own protected and untouched natural resources.
+Formerly known as Imbros, Gokceada is the largest Aegean island of Turkey, famous for its own protected and untouched natural resources.
 This heavenly island of perfumed forests is located in the Aegean Sea, at the entrance of Saros Bay and is also the westernmost point of Turkey (Cape İncirburnu).
 She has an area of 279 km2.

 Despite its political situation, Turkey is a safe and welcoming country for tourists.

 When arriving in or leaving Turkey, yachts must report to an official port of entry.
 These include all ports around Istanbul, Bodrum, Marmaris, Datca, Fethiye and Kas.